bbrianxiao/Leetcode/Arrays/1762. Buildings With an Ocean View/readme.md

 - **Time Complexity**: `O(n)`, where `n` is the number of buildings.
 The function requires a single pass through the vector.
 - **Space Complexity**: `O(1)`, excluding the space used for the output.
 The algorithm uses a fixed amount of additional space (for `currmin` and loop index).

+## Problem Link
+For a detailed problem statement and constraints, visit [Buildings With an Ocean View](https://leetcode.com/problems/buildings-with-an-ocean-view/description/).

 ## Usage
 ```cpp
 Solution solution;